 It’s a good idea to become verified for a hookup ID, but only use your dating platform’s system.
 Don’t use an external system that someone recommends or asks you to use.
 If someone sends you a link and tells you to use it, don’t.
 It’s probably a scam.

-When you’re interacting with people on dating platforms, make a note of whether or not they are verified.
-It’s not an immediate red flag if they aren’t, because not all dating sites will ask you to verify your identity.
+When you’re interacting with people on dating apps, make a note of whether or not they are verified.
+It’s not an immediate red flag if they aren’t, because not all dating apps will ask you to verify your identity.
 And even if the person you’re talking to is verified, exercise caution.
 If someone online asks you for information that you wouldn’t give a random stranger on the street, then don’t give that information to a random stranger online, either.

 It is important that you perform a quick background search on who you are actually speaking to on the internet (you can do that here) to verify whether you are being conned into getting a security/hookup ID.
 The common questions that spring to mind are:

 - Are they using fake identities?